A Vision for Garristown

 A group of people walking through a lush, green outdoor area with tall trees and wildflowers under a partly cloudy sky.

-It is important that potential strategic interventions to Garristown, as a result of the Community Vision, are reflective of the capacity and needs identified through the community survey and engagement events.
+It was important that potential strategic interventions to Garristown, as a result of the Community Vision, were reflective of the capacity and needs identified through the community survey and engagement events.

-The consultant team will use their experience, skill and judgement to analyse the feedback gathered from the community to propose potential action areas.
-Together these action areas will form a vision for Garristown that is community-led, positive, achievable and feasible.
+The consultant team used their experience, skill and judgement to analyse the feedback gathered from the community to propose potential action areas.
+Together these action areas formed a vision for Garristown that is community-led, positive, achievable and feasible.

 The emphasis of this Community Vision is to target actions that are achievable within a period of months, either through community fundraising or potential applications for funding support from other agencies as well as the local authority.